hornkim/Essence-Explorer/README.md

 A power point presentation is included to illustrate, at a high level, its features and design.
 There is also a complete ESSENCE course describing the essentials of Essence.

-The tool provides the minimum viable solution to quickly explore Essence for free.
-It provides no security, scalability, reliability etc and is designed as a single person desktop application.
+The tool provides the bare minimum viable solution to quickly explore Essence for free.
+It is not designed as a robust commercial product.
+It provides no security, scalability, reliability etc and is designed as a single person desktop application for research.
 Please do not expose the tool to the internet.

 To use the application first install SWIPL prolog: https://www.swi-prolog.org/